hackeriet/blog/_posts/2020-05-27-fuzzing-sequoia.md

 1. An [attempt to read nonexisting data](https://gitlab.com/sequoia-pgp/sequoia/-/issues/516)

-The framework is very explicit in telling us what data caused the broken behaviour, so it's trivial to take that input and build a unit case from it.
+The framework is very explicit in telling us what data caused the broken behaviour, so it's trivial to take that input and build a unit test from it.
 This helps the maintainers to triage and fix the problems.

-It also can also try to minimize the test input automatically, so to keep the tests small.
+It can also try to minimize the test input automatically, so to keep the tests small.
 But that functionality seemed to be broken.

 ### Security Implications

-Since this is Rust, these panics doesn't cause undefined behaviour as they might have done in for example C.
+Since this is Rust, these panics don't cause undefined behaviour as they might have done in for example C.
 So these findings will at most cause a denial of service due to the process crashing.

 ### Thanks